Emergency vehicle equipment in the United Kingdom

 Emergency vehicle equipment is used in the United Kingdom to indicate urgent journeys by an emergency service.
 This usage is colloquially known as "blues and twos", which refers to the blue lights and the two-tone siren once commonplace (although most sirens now have a range of tones like Wail, Yelp, Phaser, and Hi-Lo).
 A call-out requiring the use of lights and sirens is often colloquially known as a "blue light run".
-From 1993-1998 a television documentary following Britain's emergency services was titled Blues and Twos for this reason.
+From 1993 to 1998, a television documentary following Britain's emergency services was titled Blues and Twos for this reason.